Chart Color Schemes

 Cultural Diversity

-The level of cultural diversity witnessed in Birtinya was found to be above average when compared nationally for a number of language and cultural background related metrics
+The level of cultural diversity witnessed in Birtinya was found to be slightly above average when compared nationally for a number of language and cultural background related metrics

-The top three ancestry groups are English (30.4%), Australian (24.6%), and Irish (8.3%).
-Notably, Russian (0.5%) and South African (0.7%) ethnicities are overrepresented compared to regional averages of 0.2% and 0.6%, respectively.
-Korean ethnicity is also notably higher at 0.6%.
+The top three ancestry groups were English (30.4%), Australian (24.6%), and Irish (8.3%).
+Notably, Russian (0.5%) was overrepresented compared to the regional average of 0.2%.
+South African representation was also higher at 0.7%, versus 0.6% regionally, as was Korean at 0.6%, compared to 0.1%.

 Frequently Asked Questions - Diversity